 Most of the archaeological sites on the island line the southeastern coast.
-Driving along the coast you'll pass many ahus, all of them completely untouched.
-Busloads of tourists hurry past most of these on their way to Rano Raraku, the quarry where around 400 moai wait in stony silence, and Ahu Tongariki, where 15 moai stand in line.
+Driving along it, you pass many ahus, where moai once stood, most of which have not been reconstructed.
+Busloads of tourists hurry past these on their way to Rano Raraku, the quarry where around 400 moai wait in stony silence, and Ahu Tongariki, where 15 moai stand in line.

 - Photo: Andrzej Gibasiewicz / Shutterstock

 Explore The Southeastern Circuit

 Hugging the coast on the northwest side is the island’s capital of Hanga Roa.
 Of the 6,000 residents, about half are indigenous Rapa Nui and...

 - 15 Things To Do